 Wondering what to pack for a trip to Iceland?
-It’s only natural, you’re most probably coming from a completely different climate and since Iceland is still a relatively exotic destination, you might not know what to expect.
+Most likely you’re probably coming from a completely different climate, and since Iceland is still a relatively exotic destination, you might not know what to expect.
 Luckily, we’re here to help!
 Take a look at our packing list.
-You might not need everything on the list but you’re definitely going to need some things on the list!
+You might not need everything on the list, but you’re definitely going to need some things on the list!
 What are you waiting for?
 Get packing!

 What to bring: